AnkitBarik/planetMagFields/README.md

  - Potential extrapolation: [SHTns](https://bitbucket.org/nschaeff/shtns) library
  - Writing vts files for 3D visualisation: [PyEVTK](https://github.com/paulo-herrera/PyEVTK) library

+All the plots below use the Mollweide projection specified with the keyword `'moll'`.

 # The `planet` class

 This gives access to all the relevant properties of a planet and has methods to plot